peteroupc/html3dutil/doc/Promise.md

 ### Promise([resolver]) <a id='Promise'></a>

-A promise - value to be resolved in the future.
+A promise holds a value to be resolved in the future.
-Implements the "Promises/A+ 1.1" specification.

 #### Parameters